 - A powerful and adjacent re-creation of the human search experience is happening on social media, often before it hits the search bar.

-- Your brand can optimize for the human experience in these adjacent terms that reflect what people are really conversing about.
+- Your can derive insights from this data to optimize your brand for the human experience using these adjacent terms, which reflect what people are really talking about.

 - Achievable search volumes in this adjacent sphere are simply too eye-popping to ignore.